P-70 Ametist

 The P-70 Ametist (NATO reporting name: SS-N-7 Starbright, GRAU designation 4K66; П-70 «Аметист» 'Amethyst') was an anti-ship missile carried by Soviet and Indian Project 670 submarines, as well as the Soviet Project 661 Anchar.
 It was soon succeeded by the P-120 Malakhit (SS-N-9 'Siren').

-Fielded on June 3 1968, it was the first missile system in the world to be launched from a submerged submarine.
+Fielded on June 3 1968, it was the first anti-ship missile system in the world to be launched from a submerged submarine.
 From 1968 to 1987, a total of 631 missiles were built.

 Development

-The P-5 Pyatyorka (SS-N-3 Shaddock) missile required the Project 659 submarines carrying them to spend 30 minutes or more on the surface when firing.
-This made submarines very vulnerable to enemy attack, so in the 1960s the Soviets started work on a new missile that could be fired whilst submerged, and a submarine to carry it.
+The P-5 Pyatyorka (SS-N-3 Shaddock) missile required the Project 659 submarines carrying them to stay surfaced after firing to send mid-flight guidance updates.
+This made submarines very vulnerable to enemy attack, so in the 1960s the Soviets started working on a new missile that could be fired whilst submerged, and a submarine would carry it.
 These became the P-120 Malakhit and Project 670 submarine.

 However, problems with the engines of the P-120 Malakhit forced the Soviets to design a sub-launched missile based on the P-15M Termit (SS-N-2C 'Styx') as a stopgap measure for the first batch of Charlie submarines.
 This became the P-20L, later renamed the P-70 Ametist.

 Design

 The P-15M was fitted with an L band active radar homing sensor and a new radar altimeter both developed for the P-120, but there was no room for a datalink in the smaller P-15M.
-Folding wings were added to reduce the size of the missile, and the missile can be launched at a maximum depth of 30 m.
+Folding wings were added to reduce the size of the missile, and the missile could be launched at a maximum depth of 30 m.

-The short range of the P-70 meant it did not need mid-course updates from a radar on the submarine, so it could be fired submerged.
-This more than made up for its lack of range compared to the P-5.
+The short range of the P-70 meant it could rely on inertial navigation and radar-homing, and as such did not need mid-course updates from a radar on the submarine.
+Consequently, along with the addition of the radar-altimeter (which allowed for a much lower cruise altitude than previous missiles), the novel sub-surface launch capability meant that reaction time for surface targets was minimal.

+As a result, the ability to deploy in littoral and close-range combat scenarios without necessitating exposure of the launching submarine more than made up for its lack of range compared to the P-5.

 Operational history

 The P-70 went into service with the Soviet Navy on the first Project 670, on June 3, 1968.
 About 200 were produced.

-India leased the Chakra, a Soviet Project 670 submarine from January 1988 to 1992, to gain experience of operating a nuclear submarine.
+India leased the "Chakra" Project 670 submarine from January 1988 to 1992, to gain experience of operating a nuclear submarine.